Ambiguous Loss

 What can I do to help myself with the confusing grief I feel?

-When a person has a severe mental illness (SMI), they and their loved ones experience a type of loss that is unique in its ability to cause confusion and complex grief.
+When a person has a severe mental illness (SMI), they and their loved ones experience a type of loss that is unique in its ability to cause confusion, grief, and sometimes guilt.
 Developing a strategy for coping starts by naming this complex experience: It’s called ambiguous loss.

-When a person is diagnosed with SMI, the path of that person’s life changes.
+For example, a person with SMI may feel like they’ve lost the life they planned.
+They might lose friendships or housing, educational, and job opportunities.
 While many are able to regain autonomy and stability, the individual and those who love them can feel complex grief for what the future might have been if SMI had not changed their lives.

-Here are the six primary ways that Boss recommends for moving forward.
+Below are six guidelines for moving onward, with three inquiry questions to help you explore each.
 Keep in mind that developing these skills takes time and patience and is a fluid, non-linear process.
 There is no “cure,” as this is not a medical disorder.
 Instead, ambiguous loss results from a situation that is external to the person who is affected and therefore requires ongoing support from family and community.
 Sharing this information with people you love may be a starting point for shared healing.

 -